Corneal Transplant Vision Recovery – What to Expect Before and After: Corneal Transplant Healing Time

 - Wear eyeglasses or an eye shield to protect your eyes.

-- Talk with your ophthalmologist about when you can get back to doing your normal daily routine.
+- Talk to your ophthalmologist about when you can get back to doing your normal daily routine.

 Call your ophthalmologist if you have concerns or questions about how to care for yourself at home.
 Depending on the type of transplant you had and how your eye heals, it can take a year or more to fully recover from this surgery.